 - The basic ingredient of insurgency i.e. popular support is drying up in the region.
 Insurgency is active only in Manipur.
 There are around 50 insurgent groups in Manipur.

 - The biggest challenge to the North East is extortion carried out by various insurgent groups.
-Extortion has become meticulously organized activity in the region and is one of the major sources of funds for the militants.
+Extortion has become a meticulously organized activity in the region and is one of the major sources of funds for the militants.

 Political

 - The perceived threat to the political identity of the Assamese people from the illegal migrants from Bangladesh lies at the core of the Assam problem.
-The indigenous people of Assam feel that in future the illegal migrants will become the majority population and they will lose political power.
+The indigenous people of Assam feel that in the future the illegal migrants will become the majority population and they will lose political power.

 - The ceasefire agreements and peace negotiations have resulted in reducing the violence levels and given the civil societies of the region space to talk.